h2kkerm2n/tasks.rainer.peips/README.md

  * Created 14.09.2021

  Containe test1.js test2.js test4.js

- u can run fail useing node.test1.js
+ I added some new test in my readme.md fail so enjoy :)

+ U can run these tests using code:node test1.js